A Vidi Case Study

 A voice of the fans, missing a banner to rally under

-SMS was already beloved within the Orlando Magic fan base, but visually, the brand hadn’t yet caught up to the scale of its influence.
+The Sixth Man Show was already beloved within the Orlando Magic fan base, but visually, the brand hadn’t yet caught up to the scale of its influence.

-Their reach was growing, their interviews were becoming more high-profile, and their commentary shaped the temperature of Magic Twitter and fan discourse.
+Their reach was growing, their interviews were becoming more high-profile, and their commentary served as a thermometer for Magic fan discourse.
 But the identity didn't yet communicate the authority, personality, or cultural resonance the show already held.

-Vidi’s connection to SMS began through our work with JAM Hot Chicken, a local cultural staple that helped us tap into Orlando’s creative and sports ecosystem.
 As a studio with deep basketball roots—and with Christian being a lifelong Magic fan—we saw the potential immediately.
 SMS needed an identity that could flex across eras, evolve with the team’s trajectory, and stand confidently as a cornerstone of Orlando basketball culture.

 What We Saw